douglas444/birch/README.md

 Important to notice that in the comparation we disabled jbirch's automatic rebuilding feature as it isn't supported by our implementation yet.

 The comparation was made using the `covtype.csv` dataset.
-Please read the `README.md`file in this [branch of jbirch](https://github.com/douglas444/jbirch/tree/reference-results) for informations on how to obtain the dataset and run jbirch.
-Following we have the equivalent command lines to run the same experiment with our implementation (edit the dataset file path as needed).
+To reproduce the test, please read the `README.md`file in this [branch of jbirch](https://github.com/douglas444/jbirch/tree/reference-results) for informations on how to obtain the dataset and run jbirch on it.
+To perform the equivalent experiment with our implementation, compile it and execute the following command lines from the root of the project (edit the dataset file path as needed).

 With merge refinement:
 ```